 - Seek assistance from local recruitment advertising companies on how to write an ad that will attract people who are less likely to quit.

 Tips to Ace a Situational Judgement Test

-Now that you are familiar with the commonly asked question in such tests, we have also curated a list of tips and tricks which can help you ace your situational judgement test:
+Now that you are familiar with the commonly asked questions in such tests, we have also curated a list of tips and tricks that can help you ace your situational judgement test: